I wrote a book, so why isn’t it selling?

 Selling books is not easy.

-The fact of the matter is that it is getting harder and harder to sell books and for a writer new to self-publishing, there is going to be a lot of hard work ahead; just to get noticed.
+The fact of the matter is that it is getting harder and harder to sell books, even for traditional publishers, and for a writer new to self-publishing, there is going to be a lot of hard work ahead; just to get noticed.

 So what can you do to get some attention?

 This may sound simplistic, but have you had independent feedback about the quality and appeal of your book?

 Just because your mother likes your book doesn’t count for anything in attracting attention or climbing bestseller lists.